Read These Next

 “What sealed the deal was realizing how lucrative it can be,” said Lam, who added that he makes about as much dog watching as he did at Goldman Sachs.
 “Plus, I’m not sitting in an office 10 to 12 hours a day.
 It’s a much happier life.”

 Lam’s story is the perfect example of how regular people can use the power of the Internet to quit their 9-to-5 jobs for a more enjoyable and fulfilling career path.
-Forget the blinking pop-ups and spammy ads promising thousands while you sit in your pajamas.
-Here’s the real way to make the internet your moneymaking machine.
+Here are six steps to making the transition.

 Go ahead and write down all of your possibilities and then narrow them down to the one most promising prospect.
 Focus your energy there to start.

-Now that you know where your moneymaking potential lies, you need to find the right Internet site to help you market it to the world.
+Now that you know where your moneymaking potential lies, find the right Internet site to help you market it to the world.